polterguy/magic-menu/help-files/Magic Menu/02 - Teaching your computer to speak.md

 **Warning**, hence **stay away** from namespacing your menu items with the string `gaia`, since such items might crash with menu items I create and release into the public.

+### Distributing your version - Advanced

+If you have created some menu items, and you want to create your own distribution, containing these items - You can easily do so by exporting your menu items from the administrative dashboard to a zip file, unzip this file, and put the unzipped Hyperlambda files into your distribution's _"/initial-data/"_ folder.
+This ensures that when the Magic Menu is installed, these items are automatically created during installation.
+This allows you to create your own distributions, containing the menu items you want to distribute to your customers, which is useful if you're creating your own distribution of Phosphorus Five, with for instance _"Hyperbuild"_ or something similar.